Spray painting equipment in Nigeria from the Tikweld team

 Generally speaking, there are four methods utilized to produce droplet-sized particles and impart direction upon the spray agent.
 This technology in conjunction with the applicator determines if the spray pattern and intensity.

-Airless (air-assisted): Air-assisted airless spray process is used to alter the spray fan shape pattern, but not to atomize the paint.
+- Airless (air-assisted): Air-assisted airless uses a high-pressure fluid for atomization and compressed air at the cap for pattern control.
+Air-assisted airless spray process is used to alter the spray fan shape pattern, but not to atomize the paint.

 In an effort to reduce energy and material consumption, many spray painting operations systems utilize high volume, low pressure (HVLP) or low volume, low pressure (LVLP) systems to spray coat items with large surface areas.
 These spray techniques are often driven by turbines, not compressors.